spearo2/spearo2.github.io/index.md

 - 2014 ~ 2015 : Greenfield Community College, U.S.A. - AA in Economics.
 - 2015 ~ 2016 : University of Massachussetts Amherst, U.S.A. - BA in Economics (Not completed).
 - 2021 ~ 2022 : Handong Global University, South Korea - BS in Information Technology and Global Management.

+## Please, leave comments at the top right comments tap for any discussion.